-6 Digital Marketing Tips for Small Businesses Struggling to Navigate COVID-19
+8 Digital Marketing Tips & Tricks for Small Businesses Struggling to Navigate COVID-19

 As the COVID-19 lockdown continues, small businesses across the globe have been struggling to keep up with key performance metrics, engage their audience, and retain customers.

-While these businesses previously relied on local offline marketing strategies for long-term growth, the new wave of lockdown-induced digitalization has made it increasingly difficult to engage with customers without the use of technology.
+While these businesses previously relied on local offline marketing strategies rather than internet marketing for long-term growth, the new wave of lockdown-induced digitalization has made it increasingly difficult to engage with customers without using technology.

 According to Forbes, over 30 million small businesses have suffered unprecedented customer attrition and revenue loss.
 With approximately 6.6 million U.S. workers losing their jobs each week, nationwide unemployment is rising at alarming rates.

-Small businesses that leverage digital marketing during this ongoing period of uncertainty witness increases in conversion rates, brand growth, and revenue.
+Small businesses that leverage the best online marketing tips and tricks during 2021 in this ongoing period of uncertainty witness increases in conversion rates, brand growth, and revenue.

 1. Create an Engaging, Interactive, and User-Friendly Website